On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Introduction

-Note that the case of $T \in \{0, D\}$ in Theorem~\ref{thm:main_divisor_relation}(\ref{item:2H}) is a consequence of Theorem 5.3 in \cite{Galkin_2023}.
+\begin{rem} Note that the case of $T \in \{0, D\}$ in Theorem~\ref{thm:main_divisor_relation}(\ref{item:2H}) is a consequence of Theorem 5.3 in \cite{Galkin_2023}.
 Our contribution is for the other $14$ torsion line bundles.
-As a consequence (or rather in the proof of) Theorem~\ref{thm:main_divisor_relation}(\ref{item:5H}), we also produce an explicit embedding of $\FPP$ as $56$ sextics in $\bb CP^5$ with coefficients in $\bb Q(\sqrt{-7})$.
+As a consequence (or rather in the proof of) Theorem~\ref{thm:main_divisor_relation}(\ref{item:5H}), we also produce an explicit embedding of $\FPP$ as the zero set of $56$ sextics in $\bb C\mathbb P^5$ with coefficients in $\bb Q(\sqrt{-7})$. \end{rem}

-For all fake projective planes $X$ with known explicit equations (see \cite{Borisov_2020}, \cite{Borisov-Aut21}, \cite{borisov2020new}, and \cite{borisov2020journey}), their embeddings were constructed in $6H_{X}$, where $H_X$ is the unique ample divisor class on $X$ such that $3H_X = K_X$ the canonical divisor class.
+\begin{rem} For all fake projective planes $X$ with known explicit equations (see \cite{Borisov_2020}, \cite{Borisov-Aut21}, \cite{borisov2020new}, and \cite{borisov2020journey}), their embeddings were constructed via $|6H_{X}|$, where $H_X$ is the unique ample divisor class on $X$ such that $3H_X = K_X$ the canonical divisor class.
 In \cite{borisov2023realizing}, the authors were able to further embed Keum's fake projective plane with $5H_X$.
 Whether or not $6H_{X}$ is very ample for all fake projective planes $X$ is still an open question, but Theorem~\ref{thm:main_divisor_relation}(\ref{item:5H}) shows that a similar conjecture is false for the case of $5H_{X}$.
+The observations that $4H$ is not base point free and $5H$ is not very ample came as a surprise to us.
+After all, there is no obvious difference between our example and that of Keum's fake projective plane considered in \cite{borisov2023realizing}, where this was not the case. \end{rem}

 A common feature in the research on fake projective planes is liberal use of mathematical computing.
-The proof of Theorem~\ref{thm:main_divisor_relation} depends heavily on the use of the computer algebra systems \texttt{Mathematica} \cite{Mathematica}, \texttt{Magma} \cite{MR1484478}, and \texttt{Macaulay2} \cite{M2}.
+The proof of Theorem~\ref{thm:main_divisor_relation} depends heavily on the use of the computer algebra systems \texttt{Mathematica} \cite{Mathematica}, \texttt{Magma} \cite{Mag}, and \texttt{Macaulay2} \cite{M2}.
 Our code repository \cite{BJLM-code} accompanying this paper is available on GitHub and on our webpage.